DrKazza/attributeSelector/README.md

     * The Rarities for each of these can be changed pre-minting
 * Generate metadata for direct use on OpenSea
 * Save a list of already generated objects
-* dynamic probability adjusting to make sure that although uniques are very very rare, this will guarantee that at some point you will mint one - and only one unique when all mints are done
+* Dynamic probability adjusting to make sure that although uniques are very very rare, this will guarantee that at some point you will mint one - and only one unique when all mints are done

 **Installation**
 `npm install -g attributeselector`